eerimoq/moblin/README.rst

 - Non-mirrored widgets locally when using front camera.

 - Kick chat emotes.

+- Optionally do not automatically ctart using external mic is plugged in.

 - Something that is important for professional streamers: Ad management.
 There are new endpoints to get and snooze the next ad